PolVilniusTech/public.incident.reporting.timeline.md/timeline/have.seconds.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* At this time Persons could share their Health Conditions at Social Media publickly.
+* At this time Persons could share their Health Conditions at Social Media publicly.
 History records of health should not be shared, because of scammers.
 * Food Supplements could be purchased in the Supermarket, online trade dealers (or Agents) offers their Services through telecommunication means & in-process person could share sensitive information, that could lead to another wave of scamming.
 * Differences between Artificial Intelligence Software vs Artificial Narrow Intelligence Software could be taken into the Account.
 * At this time exists hacking incidents inside Health Facilities.
 Through loss of personal health data exists possibility to get small amount of refund money according General Data Protection Reglament.
 * One important aspect for getting Work is the Health Status.
 Fabricated and (or) misleading data, content, methodologies could be reason of miscommunication, that leads into loss of life.
+* Number of countries make Join Statements on the cooperation in the field of Artificial Intelligence in the Defence Sector [asean.org](https://asean.org/joint-statement-by-the-asean-defence-ministerial-on-cooperation-in-the-field-of-artificial-intelligence-in-the-defence-sector/).
+"AI" gets "incorporated in military applications in the defence establishments".
+It should be suggested to include "Software" or "Software & Hardware" or "Software & Hardware & Firmware" between pair of words "military" and "applications".
+In other case, the east Europeans won't understand.
 ```

 ```